Comics Sales to Comics Shops

 Estimated Overall Sales of Comic Books, Trade Paperbacks, and Magazines from Diamond Comic Distributors to Comics Shops in North America

+The dataset currently ends in March 2020, which was the last month in which Diamond released the statistics necessary to compute overall sales.
 As the calculation includes non-comics magazines, the true figure is slightly lower each month.

 The above figures include several important components.
 Much of the comics industry's sales come from comic books in periodical form.